- Home

 Invasive Species

-Invasive Species are the second greatest threat to biodiversity in the World, after habitat loss.
-In BC, it is estimated that 25% of our endangered species are negatively impacted by invasive species.
+Invasive species are the second greatest threat to biodiversity in the world, after habitat loss.
+In British Columbia, it is estimated that 25% of our endangered species are negatively impacted by invasive species.
 Without efforts to prevent their spread, invasive plants will generally increase their area an average of 14% annually.
 This exponential rate means that populations double every five years.

-The CVRD has a strategy for invasive plant management including a bylaw, inventory, removal of key species and a public awareness campaign.
-We need to be extra aware of some plants in our region that are highly toxic: Giant Hogweed, Daphne/Spurge Laurel and Poison Hemlock.
-Currently, one of these plants, Giant Hogweed, is included in a bylaw because of the high impacts of this plant and the opportunity to test our processes before expanding to additional plants.
+The CVRD's strategy for invasive plant management consists of a bylaw, inventory, removal of key species and a public awareness campaign.
+For the health of our communities and local ecosystems, we need to be especially aware of some plants in our region that are highly toxic and damaging.
+Some of these include giant hogweed, poison hemlock, Daphne/spurge laurel, and knotweed.
+Currently, two of these plants (giant hogweed and poison hemlock) are included in a bylaw that requires the immediate removal of noxious plants due to their high risk to human and ecosystem health.
+Their inclusion in this bylaw provides an opportunity to test removal processes before expanding it to additional plants.

 Disposal